yoonjk/VAD-VAR-Workshop/Watson/ASSISTANT.md

 1. Click the **ellipsis icon** to show options for the action.
 2. Select **Delete** from the overflow menu.
 3. Confirm the deletion of this action by clicking **Delete** again in the modal.

+Now let's build a new conversation flow that starts with the question "I want to open a new checking account please".
+To build it:

+1. Click the **New action +** button
+2. In the resulting menu select **Start from scratch**
+3. Give it the name `I want to open a new checking account please` and click **Save**

+We've created our action and you should see an empty first step available to you.
+Now to fill in the Step 1:

+1. Add the clarifying question in the **Assistants says** text box, such as "What type of account would you like to open?".
+2. Then click **Define customer response**.
+3. Hover over **Options**.
+4. Click **As a list** to enter the account options.
+5. On the resulting popup enter three options **Checking**, **Savings**, and **Investment**.
+6. Click **Apply** to save your changes.

+Your are now done with your first step!
+Click the **Save icon** in the top-right to save the changes to your new action.

+> Aside from the Save button, Watson Assistant automatically saves changes when you click on a new step or open the preview.
+There's no "undo," however the auto-save can be switched off.
+For more details, check the product documentation [here](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-save-actions).

+## Preview your action

+Note the **Preview** button in the lower-right which is present on virtually every screen you build your Actions.
+This button gives you the ability to instantly preview how the assistant works, at any time.
+Go ahead and click **Preview**.

+This open the **Preview** panel.
+Try out the newly added action by entering something similar to "How can I open a new account?".

+Note that although you didn't train the assistant on that specific question it was still able to response will the correct response for our newly created action.
+Now select one of the account types, and note that the action is complete; there are no additional steps for the assistant to take.

+Click the refresh icon, and try asking the question another way, such as "I need a new account".
+Note that the assistant doesn't recognize this input.

+Let's expand the action to be able to understand this phase:

+1. Click the **Customer starts with:** section on the left-hand side.
+2. Enter the phrase `I need a new account`.
+3. You should now have 2 phrases available for the customer to start with.

+Start the preview again and use this phrase to ensure our assistant is now able to understand it.

+## Create another clarification step

+With your first step created and tested, let's finish this Action by creating another step:

+1. Click the first step in the side menu.
+2. Add **Step 2** by clicking **New step +**.
+3. Enter `What's your investor number?` in the  **Assistant says** box.
+4. Click **Define customer response** and select **Number**.

+Next, you need to add some flow logic.
+Given the way this flow is intended to work an investor number should only be gathered in the case of the customer wanting to open an investment account.
+To do this:

+1. Change **without conditions** to **with conditions**.
+2. Ensure the ensure to the first  question was **Investment** by select it from the dropdown.
+3. Click the **Save icon** to ensure these changes are saved.

+## Create an agent handoff step

+Now, you will add steps 3 and 4, each of which provide a final outcome to the user.
+In order to create step 3:

+1. Ensure you are currently viewing **Step 2**.
+2. Add **Step 3** by clicking **Next step +**.
+3. Select **with conditions** to make this step conditional, and enter the same condition used before (Step 1 = Investment).
+4. Enter `Let's connect you to an agent who can open a new investment account for you!` into the **Assistant says** box.
+5. Click the options under **And then** and select **Connect to agent**
+6. In the resulting modal, under **Message to agent (Optional)** type `The customer wants to open an investment account, and their investor number is $` to give context to the live agent.
+    - Note that the `$` will cause  a dropdown to appear.
+Be sure to click **2.
+What's your investor number** to pass this data along to the agent.
+7. Click **Apply**
+8. Finally, click the **Save icon** again in the top-right.

+## Create a final response step

+Lastly, let's create the final step of this action.
+This one should return a link to the user based on type of account they want to open.
+To create this step:

+1. Ensure **Step 3** is selected.
+2. Click **Next step +** to add **Step 4**.
+3. Under **Assistant says** type `To open a`.
+4. Now click the **Variable** button.
+5. Insert the response from Step 1 as the Action variable **(1.
+What type of account would you like to open?)**.
+6. Now complete the line with `account, visit our online portal`.
+7. Make the text `online portal` a link by selecting it and clicking the **Link** toolbar icon.
+    - Under the **URL** section input `lendyr.com/open-a-new-account?account_type=$`.
+    - The `$` will once again invoke our Action variables, and you can select **type of account** (Note: this will not create a working URL; it is just an illustration of how a paramater is passed through a link).
+8. Click **Apply** to create the link.

+Now let's apply some conidtions by:

+1. Changing **without conditions** to **with conditions**.
+2. Select **1.
+What type of account...**.
+3. Change **is** to **is any of**.
+4. Ensure both **Checking** and **Savings** are selected.

+Finally, ensure the **And then** option is set to **End the action** to ensure the action will end after this step.
+Be sure to save.

+Boom!
+Your steps should now be complete.
+Open up the preview and test the some of the steps of this action.